Home » Uncategorized » The Best Ways to Naturally Dye Easter Eggs

 4. Coffee and Tea Stains

 You can brew a dye mixture with popular beverage fixings, like coffee grounds and tea leaves.
-With a pleasant aroma and rich pigments, this is a creative and effortless way to go about a naturally dyed Easter egg project.
-Let the tea or coffee steep in water for an extended amount of time to reach a concentrated solution and the best results.
-Get your desired colors with the following selection.
+With a pleasant aroma and rich pigments, this is a creative and effortless way to make a naturally dyed Easter egg project.
+Let the tea or coffee steep in water for an extended amount of time to achieve a concentrated solution and the best results.
+Select the following selection to get your desired colors.

 • Pink: amaranth tea, black cherry tea